caghankoksal/caghankoksal/README.md

-# Çağhan Köksal

-## Introduction

-Hi there! 👋 I'm Çağhan Köksal, MSc. student at Technical University of Munich, and a Machine Learning Engineer based in Münich.
+Hi there! 👋

+I'm Çağhan Köksal, MSc. student at Technical University of Munich, and a Machine Learning Engineer based in Münich.
 I'm passionate about working on complex problems and making them easier.
 I love learning about state of art research and leverage them to solve real world problems.
 I have worked on different tasks of machine learning such as Unsupervised (Video) Segmentation, Self-Supervised Learning, Image Generation and Manipulation, Multi-modal learning and Named Entity Recongition.

 ## Skills